mcook42/Virtual-World-for-Reddit/Documents/README.md

 4. Server:

  In order to request data from Reddit, we will use a server.
-The goal of our server is to keep itself updated with Reddit content and provide this content to our all application upon request.
+The goal of our server is to keep itself updated with Reddit content and provide this content to our application upon request.
 The server performs the following actions:

  * Requests data from Reddit